Tower Hamlets: Rubbish piles up as strike continues

 Rubbish is piling up on the streets of an east London borough as industrial action by refuse workers continues.

-Unite the Union members working for Tower Hamlets Council began their strike action on 18 September in a dispute over pay.
+Members of the Unite union working for Tower Hamlets Council began their strike action on 18 September in a dispute over pay.

-A resident in Bow told BBC London that the area had deteriorated into a "rubbish yard".
+A union representative told BBC London an offer from the council had been negotiated and is being voted on by members.

-Tower Hamlets Council said it is unable to negotiate a settlement as it is a national pay dispute.
+The council said it is in an "ongoing dialogue" to seek a resolution.

-The union said more than 200 refuse-collection and street-cleaning workers are taking part in the action.
+The union said more than 200 refuse-collection and street-cleaning workers were taking part in the action.

-Earlier this month, Unite said its members rejected a national pay offer of a flat-rate increase of £1,925.
-The union said this amounts to a real-terms pay cut when inflation is factored in.

-Nick West, the union's regional officer, said: "This dispute is a direct result of local government employers failing to value workers and failing to reward them for their hard work."

-The strike had been due to end on 1 October but has been extended for by two weeks, a Tower Hamlets Council spokesperson said.

-"Naturally we are disappointed as keeping Tower Hamlets' streets clean and litter-free is our priority," the spokesperson added.
+Nick West, Unite's regional officer, said if the council's offer was accepted by members then services would "get back to normal" from Wednesday.

+One resident of Bow told BBC London the area had deteriorated into a "rubbish yard".

-Geoffrey White, who lives in Bow, said: "There are bin bags and rubbish everywhere, rats everywhere.
+"There are bin bags and rubbish everywhere, rats everywhere," Geoffrey White said.

 "It's disgraceful that we are being treated like second-class citizens like this."